dvidalm/dvbbc/Readme.md

 Introduction
 ============

-_dvbbc_ allows streaming live TV over HTTP to multiple viewers.
+_dvbbc_ allows streaming live TV over HTTP to multiple viewers, using Sundtek TV capturer.
 It is as simple as a design one can get.

 Setup